Heat stroke in dogs: The dangers of a hot dog and how to cool them down

 What is heat stroke in dogs?

-Heatstroke in dogs is a life-threatening illness where your pup overheats to a dangerous level.
-Their abnormally high body temperature will make your dog sick.
+This abnormally high body temperature will make your dog sick.
 It can disrupt their bodily functions and damage their internal organs.

 Dogs aren’t very good at keeping cool.
 They can only sweat on furless areas of their body like their paws.
 Instead, they lose most of their excess body heat by panting.

-But if a dog gets too hot, they start to gain heat faster than they can lose it.
+If a dog gets too hot, they start to gain heat faster than they can lose it.
 That means they can no longer regulate their body temperature and cool themselves down, so they just get hotter and hotter unless their owner or a vet helps cool them down.

 Heat stroke is a serious risk to your dog’s life, which is why you must be able to spot the signs of heat stroke in dogs and know how to treat it.
+You can find out more about heat stroke in pets in Louisa the vet’s article.

 Side effects of heat stroke in dogs